mrez09/mrez09/README.md

 ## Hi there!
 I am Muhammad Rizki Eka Saputra 👋

-Happy Daily Code Learning Every Day.
+Happy daily coding, happy daily growth.

 <!--
 **mrez09/mrez09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.